user4815162342/story-steward/README.md

-Story Steward is an old project of mine, which I'd originally hosted on Google Docs.
-I'm currently in the process of switching over to my "stew" project (stew-core, stew-cli repositories).
+Story Steward is an old project of mine, which I'd originally stored on Google Code before that was closed down.
+I'm currently in the process of switching over to my "stew" project (stew-core, stew-cli repositories) which replaces this project.

 This project was downloaded 72 times at its height.
 I'm assuming that at least a few of those weren't bots or me testing the download.
 So, I'm leaving this code here in case someone actually liked it enough that they're working